areski/a2billing-flask-api/DEPLOY.rst

 DEPLOY A2BILLING-FLASK-API
 ==========================

-There is many ways to deploy a Flask application, here we will focus on deploying on Apache2 webserver using mod_wsgi.
-This should be the most easier way for A2Billing users without installing too many applications on their server.
+There are many ways to deploy a Flask application, here we will focus on deploying on Apache2 webserver using mod_wsgi.
+This should be the easiest way for A2Billing users without installing too many applications on their server.